the assumption of responsibility for the welfare of the world

 Comparing the GDP year-on-year for the same economy is a valuable approach to understanding economic activity.
 Comparing the GDPs of different economies at any given point in time is only useful in limited circumstances.
 For example, knowing which economies are the largest can tell us something about the global trading system; China’s large GDP overall makes it an attractive business partner, which gives the state of China greater influence in trade talks.
 And a state with a larger economy overall can, generally speaking, harness greater revenue for its priorities.
 The size and technical sophistication of the US military is partially due to the fact that the US government can afford it.

 But for most purposes, it is more useful to speak of the size of the economy per capita — that is, divided by the number of persons.
 GDP per capita is to some degree a measure of economic development.
-The United States and the Netherlands are at comparable levels of economics development, and this is reflected in their GDPs per capita, even though the US GDP overall is much, much larger.
+The United States and the Netherlands are at comparable levels of economic development, and this is reflected in their GDPs per capita, even though the US GDP overall is much, much larger.
 There are examples (Qatar is typical) where GDP per capita is very high but so, too, is income inequality; Qatar’s high GDP per capita is a function of a small number of phenomenally wealthy individuals, not a generally wealthy society.

 © O.T.
 FORD